rask/wppr/README.md

 ##### `git`

 Which Git executable to use.
 Can be a `$PATH` accessible binary.
+Defaults to `git`.

 ##### `wpcli`

 Which WP-CLI executable to use.
 Can be a `$PATH` accessible binary.
+Defaults to `wp`.

 #### `git`